GwendolyneFreddy/butchery/README.md

     - Compiled *d9tazokk.baf* if 1st component has not been installed.
 - ...
 - Added Russian translation (by yota13).
-- Proofread English strrefs and completed English translation (Gwendolyne).
+- Proofread English strrefs and completed English translation (Gwendolyne and Lauriel).
 - Added brand new *butchery-readme-%LANGUAGE%.html* files, with videos and moved them into new :file_folder: *readme* folder.
 - Removed useless :file_folder: "*backup*" folder.
 - Lower cased files.
 - Included Linux and macOS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated OggDec to v1.9.7 and added sox v14.4.1 for mac.
-- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
+- Added archive libiconv-1.9.2-1-src.7z with iconv license info.
 - Updated WeiDU installer to v247.

 ##